 Composite Decking Can Not Absorb Water Like Wood

 Fourthly, composite decking is not like wood that can absorb water or moisture.
 Composite decking can repel water and moisture, unlike wood decking.
 It is among the reasons homeowners prefer composite decking to wood.
 Homeowners can install composite decking in their outdoor space.
-The water from the rain will not have any effect on your composite deck.
+The water from the rain will not have any effect on your composite decking.

-Composite deck can not swell or get damaged by water.
+Composite decking can not swell or get damaged by water.
 It is a waterproofed decking material that water can not penetrate.
 Besides, composite decking is well sealed by the makers in such a way that moisture or water can not have any effect on it.

 Composite Decking is Cheap to Maintain than Wood

 Another reason homeowners prefer composite decking to wood decking is that it is easy to maintain.
-Although composite decking is quite pricey compared to wood, the cost to maintain WPC is cheaper.
+Although composite decking is quite pricey compared to wood, the cost to maintain composite is cheaper.
 Wood, on the other hand, requires huge maintenance.
 If you install wood decking in your home, you must keep spending money yearly to stain the deck.
 Wood-plastic decking, on the other hand,does not require staining.

 Composite Decking Can Not Fade Like Wood

-Finally, Wood can fade, but composite decking can not fade.
+Finally, wood can fade, but composite decking can not fade.
 Composite decking will remain beautiful for years without fading.
 Wood on the other hand, will require painting or staining because it can fade.
 It can not remain beautiful for long like composite decking, because it can fade.
 Homeowners who know this prefer installing composite decking in their home to wood.

-6 Reasons homeowners prefer composite decking to wood is because of the benefits composite decking offers.
+6 reasons homeowners prefer composite decking to wood is because of the benefits composite decking offers.
 Composite decking is more durable; it can not crack and fade.